 In the movies Pirates of the Caribbean: Dead Man’s Chest was the film of the month grossing millions at the cinema and proving to be a great escape for those people eager to avoid football events in Germany.

-In the music world, Paul McCartney turned ’64 years old’ while in world politics Montenegro had just declared independence after a referendum was held in late May 2006.
-The Union of Serbia and Montenegro was dissolved on 5th June just 4 days before the World Cup kicked off leaving Serbia and Montenegro separate states.
+In the music world, Paul McCartney turned ’64 years old’ while in world of politics Montenegro had just declared independence after a referendum was held.
+The Union of Serbia and Montenegro was dissolved on 5th June just 4 days before the World Cup kicked off.

-It seems incredible that it is now 10 long years since Germany hosted the event and the tournament is now remembered for its effective organisation, fan festivities and the enthusiastic buy-in of the German people.
+It seems incredible that it is now 18 years since Germany hosted the event.
+The WM 2006 tournament is now remembered for its effective organisation, fan festivities and the enthusiastic buy-in of the German people.

-The tournament itself opened to great effect with Germany defeating Costa Rica by 4-2 in Munich, the highest score in an opening match ever.
-The enthusiasm then continued with the 1-0 win for Germany over Poland in Dortmund; the last-minute goal striker Oliver Neuville scored put the Germans through.
+The tournament opened to great effect with Germany defeating Costa Rica in Munich.
+The enthusiasm then continued with the 1-0 win for Germany over Poland in Dortmund; the last-minute goal of striker Oliver Neuville put the Germans through a safe passage negotiated when many doubted them.

 The World Cup was nothing new to Germany given the West had held and won the event in 1974.
-But by 2000 football had moved on considerably even since the last World Cup in Europe (France 1998) was held.
-Germany was now a unified nation, and cities in both the former East (Leipzig) and West (Hamburg) would play host.
+But by 2000 football had moved on considerably.
+Germany was now a unified nation, and cities in both the former East (Leipzig) and West (Hamburg) would play host to the event.

-Germany had been awarded the event back in 2000 after South Africa were defeated 12-11 in a close head-to-head voting contest in Zurich.
-Earlier England and Morocco had been defeated and edged out leaving Germany the outstanding favourites.
-Franz Beckenbauer celebrated in Zurich alongside supermodel Claudia Schiffer, Boris Becker and the German Chancellor Gerhard Schroeder.
+Germany had been awarded the WM event back in 2000 after South Africa were defeated 12-11 in a close head-to-head voting contest in Zurich.

-Millions were spent renovating a large amount of then outdated and shabby stadiums and in some cases building new ones.
-A total of €300m was spent on the new Allianz Stadium in Munich and almost €240m was spent on renovating the legacy stadiums in Koln and Frankfurt.
+Millions were spent renovating a large amount of outdated and shabby stadiums and in some cases building something new.
+A total of €300m was spent on the new Allianz Stadium in Munich and almost €240m was spent on renovating the legacy stadia in Koln and Frankfurt.

-The event itself created 50,000 new jobs and the economic impact last for a few years after generating the additional economic value of about 1.5 billion euros in both 2007 and 2008.
+The event itself created 50,000 new jobs and the economic impact last for a few years.
+Additional economic value of about 1.5 billion euros in both 2007 and 2008 was generated which helped lessen the blow of the world economic crisis.

-The German organising committee was headed by its greatest ever player – Franz Beckenbauer – the man who had captained West Germany to victory as hosts at the 1974 World Cup.
-It was also Der Kaiser who was a coach when they reached 1986 final and lifted the trophy in Italy 4 years later thanks to the penalty of Andreas Brehme.
+The German organizing committee was headed by its greatest ever player – Franz Beckenbauer – the man who had captained West Germany to victory as hosts at the 1974 World Cup.

 He eventually became the tournament’s de facto Fussball ambassador appearing at nearly all the games across Germany.
 And, if you read a magazine or watched television in Germany at the time, his face appeared in adverts alongside nearly every tournament corporate partner from Gillette to Adidas.

 While at the time the event went without hitch (aside from Germany’s defeat in the Dortmund semi-final to Italy) the ethics surrounding the bidding process have been called into question in recent years.
-Claims that a slush fund of €6.7 million was used to buy votes for Germany have surfaced and were made by Der Spiegel – largely related to contractual payments.
+Claims that a slush fund of €6.7 million was used to buy votes for Germany have surfaced and were made by Der Spiegel.

 Current controversy aside a total of 32 teams competed in the tournament playing at 12 venues from the largest the Olympic Stadium in Berlin to the smaller Fritz Walter Stadion in Kaiserslautern.